 Wall passes are great for both your first touch [trap] and your passing.

-Here are 5 practice drills defenders need in soccer.
-All you need is a wall or a partner to workout with you.
+All you need is a wall, rebound net like this or a partner to workout with you.

 1 touch passing on a wall from a 3-5 yard distance only using 1 foot.
 Switch after 50 reps and get your other foot.